-Tensor Compilers: There has been extensive work on tensor compilers such as TVM (Chen et al., 2018a), Halide (Ragan-Kelley et al., 2013), Tiramisu (Baghdadi et al., 2019), Tensor Comprehensions (Vasilache et al., 2018), Fireiron (Hagedorn et al., 2020), Stripe (Zerrell & Bruestle, 2019), AKG (Zhao et al., 2021) as well as work by (Gysi et al., 2021) and (Bhaskaracharya et al., 2020) for dense tensors and Taco (Kjolstad et al., 2017), COMET (Tian et al., 2021) and (Hsu et al., 2021) for sparse tensors.
-This work has informed CoRA's design.
+Tensor Compilers: There has been extensive work on tensor compilers such as (i) TVM (Chen et al., 2018a), Halide (Ragan-Kelley et al., 2013), Tiramisu (Baghdadi et al., 2019), Tensor Comprehensions (Vasilache et al., 2018), Fireiron (Hagedorn et al., 2020), Stripe (Zerrell & Bruestle, 2019), AKG (Zhao et al., 2021) and work by (Gysi et al., 2021) and (Bhaskaracharya et al., 2020) for dense tensors and (ii) Taco (Kjolstad et al., 2017), COMET (Tian et al., 2021) and work by (Bik et al., 2022) and (Hsu et al., 2021) for sparse tensors.
+This work has informed CORA's design.
 We generalize the abstractions provided by dense tensor compilers to ragged tensors, while enabling efficient code generation for the latter.
-We saw that ragged tensors are similar to sparse tensors as both involve irregular storage.
-However, the degree of sparsity as well as properties of the applications they are used in differ significantly.
-CORA's specialized approach enables it to exploit these properties of ragged operators (e.g. insight I1 in §2) that past work cannot.9
+We discuss in §7.5 and further in §D.4, how despite the similarity between ragged and sparse tensors, sparse tensor compilers are unable to effectively exploit the properties of ragged tensors to enable efficient execution.

 Past work on DL compilers has also looked at handling dynamism.
 Nimble (Shen et al., 2020) develops dynamismaware compiler abstractions from the ground up.
 Its handling of shape dynamism is limited to variation across minibatches.
 CORA is therefore complementary to Nimble's techniques.
-Cortex (Fegade et al., 2021) handles recursive models by lowering the recursive control flow into sequential control flow on ragged tensors.
-CoRA can therefore potentially be used as part of its pipeline.
+Cortex (Fegade et al., 2021) handles recursive models by essentially lowering the recursive control flow into sequential control flow on ragged tensors.
+CORA can therefore potentially be used as part of its pipeline.
 CORA's use of uninterpreted functions and named dimensions has been inspired by their use in Cortex and past work on the Sparse Polyhedral Framework (Strout et al., 2018; Mohammadi et al., 2019; Nandy et al., 2018).
 Named dimensions are also similar to the index labels in COMET.
 CORA implements a limited form of the hfusion optimization, first proposed in (Li et al., 2020), as part of a tensor compiler.

-DL Frameworks and Graph Optimizations: DL frameworks have recently begun adding support for ragged tensors with the RaggedTensor (TFR) class in TensorFlow and the NestedTensor (PTN) module for PyTorch.
-Very few operators are, however, supported for ragged tensors at this point (TFI; PTI).
-OCRA can be used to expand the set of ragged operators supported in these frameworks.
-CORA's techniques are complementary to graph optimizations for efficient DL execution such as data layout optimizations (Ivanov et al., 2020), kernel fusion (Zheng et al., 2020b) and operator scheduling (Ding et al., 2020) and can be used in conjunction with them.
+DL Frameworks and Graph Optimizations: DL frameworks have recently begun adding support for ragged tensors with the RaggedTensor (TensorFlow Team, 2022) class in TensorFlow and the NestedTensor (PyTorch Team, 2022) module for PyTorch.
+Very few operators are, however, supported for ragged tensors at this point (TensorFlow Community; PyTorch Community).
+CORA can be used to expand the set of ragged operators supported in these frameworks.
+CORA's techniques are complementary to graph optimizations for efficient DL execution such as data layout optimizations (Ivanov et al., 2020), kernel fusion (Zheng et al., 2020b) and operator scheduling (Ding et al., 2020), and can be used in conjunction with them.

 Hand Optimized Implementations: There has been work on efficient implementations of certain important ragged tensor operations.
-This includes the work on variable-sized batched gemm operations (Li et al., 2019; Nath et al., 2010) as well as the work on Effective Transformers and Faster-Transformers, which we compared CORA's performance against in §7.
+This includes the work on variable-sized batched gemm operations (Li et al., 2019; Nath et al., 2010), as well as the work on Effective Transformers and Faster-Transformers, which we compared CORA's performance against in §7.
 This past work informs our work on CORA as we saw with the operator splitting transform in §4.1.

-Sparse Tensor Algebra: There has been decades of past on work on efficient execution of sparse tensor operators.
+Sparse Tensor Algebra: There have been decades of past work on efficient execution of sparse tensor operators.
 This work has been revisited recently in the context of DL by work on exploiting block sparsity in model weights (Gray et al.) as well as for tuning sparse kernels for the sparsity patterns and distributions usually encountered in DL (Gale et al., 2020).
 The thread remapping strategy discussed in §4.1 was implemented first in (Gale et al., 2020).